ywrhee/ywrhee.github.io/_pages/gallary1.md

 ---
 permalink: /gallary/
 #title: "Gallery"
-author_profile: false
+author_profile: True
-sidebar:
+#sidebar:
-  title: "Gallery"
+ # title: "Gallery"
-  nav: sidebar-gallery
+  #nav: sidebar-gallery
 ---

 When not focused on my research, I spend time in the outdoors with my wife - hiking, taking photos, and exploring the city, local gardens and parks.